Open late Fri.-Sat.

 * Click here for rating key

-Blue Point Coastal Cuisine Restaurant Review: Set in the middle of the Gaslamp Quarter, this sleek restaurant is one of the many Cohn-family restaurants that packs 'em in all over town.
+Blue Point Coastal Cuisine Restaurant Review: Set in the middle of the Gaslamp Quarter, this sleek spot is one of the many Cohn-family restaurants that packs 'em in all over town.
 Dark wood, high-backed booths and (perhaps) the extensive martini list try to lend a sense of intimacy to the usually overcrowded dining room.
 The menu offers a bit of everything for seafood lovers: fresh oysters, tuna sashimi, shrimp cocktails and osetra caviar.
-We like the grilled portobello mushroom with fresh mozzarella and saffron-scented yellow tomato coulis, and the grilled ahi with ginger-soy beurre blanc.
-The grilled pork chop, alas, falls flat: overcooked and far from tender.
-Desserts are fairly standard---crème brûlée, flourless chocolate cake, fruity sorbets---but done well.
+Start with the famous lobster bisque or the roasted octopus and grilled romaine salad with garbanzo beans, fried capers and oven-roasted tomatoes.
+We like the North Atlantic scallops with black truffle orzo, baby squash and arugula in a romesco sauce, and the grilled swordfish in basil pesto.
+Braised filet mignon ravioli is rich, with its smoked Gouda-mascarpone filling.
+Desserts are fairly standard --- crème brûlée, flourless chocolate cake, fruity sorbets --- but done well.
+For a fun cocktail, order up the "Kentucky Root Beer" made with Maker's Mark bourbon, ginger beer, cherry bitters and an orange twist.